 - Partitioned pet cremation – several pets are cremated together, but measures are taken so that their ash does not mix.

 What kind of pets are covered in the pet cremation service?

 Every pet cremation service covers dogs and cats since these are the most common pets in the west.
 The Fantastic Pest Control team has no problem taking your deceased pet if they’re a small mammal, a bird, or a small reptile, such as a snake or a lizard.

 Large domestic animals such as horses are not covered, and it’s unlikely that most companies would accept them either since these animals usually go for slaughter.

 How long does it take to get ashes back from cremation?

 In most cases, you will receive the remains of your pet in no more than seven business days.

 How do I know I received all the remnants from the cremation?

-We understand that parting with a furry, feathered, or scaly family member, makes your days difficult.
-Which is why our professional team is here to offer you the most respectful and compassionate treatment of your pet, as it passes to the next world.
+We understand that parting with a furry, feathered, or scaly family member makes your days difficult.
+This is why our professional team is here to offer you the most respectful and compassionate treatment of your pet as it passes to the next world.